Lechfeld Air Base: Modern era

 The unreconstructed facility was eventually turned over to the reconstituted German Armed Forces in 1955, and the first German military personnel of the newly created Bundeswehr arrived at the Lechfeld on 7 July 1956.
 Their task was to rebuild the air base that had been damaged in the Second World War.
 Two years later, on 22 July 1958, 32 Fighter Bomber Wing began flight operations using F-84 Thunderstreak aircraft.

 On 14 September 1961, two F-84F Thunderstreak of 32 Fighter Bomber Wing crossed into East German airspace due to a navigational error, eventually landing at Berlin Tegel Airport, evading a large number of Soviet fighter planes.
 The event came at a historically difficult time during the Cold War, one month after the construction of the Berlin Wall.
 Oberstleutnant Siegfried Barth, commander of the unit at the time, was transferred for the incident but later, after a number of investigations and complaints, had to be reinstated.

 In 1965 32 Fighter Bomber Wing received the F-104 Starfighter until they were replaced between 1982 and 1984 by the Panavia Tornado.

 Lechfeld Air Base was used for several Cold War NATO deployments of USAF and Air National Guard units during the annual "Reforger" exercises.

 In October 2011 the German Federal Ministry of Defence announced a reorganisation/reduction of the German Armed Forces.
 As a consequence, 32 Fighter Bomber Wing will be disbanded and 14 Student Company of the German Armed Forces Command Support School, also stationed at the air base, will be reduced to one of the elements of the German Armed Forces Command Support School.
 The base will house a branch of the German Air Force Engineering Training Centre and other minor units of the air force.
 The reorganisation will reduce the number of personnel stationed on the air base from currently 1620 to 570.
 The disbandment of 32 Fighter Bomber Wing took place on 31 March 2013.

 In 2019, it was announced that Lechfeld would become the second base for the Airbus A400M Atlas transport aircraft.
 In addition to the main base Wunstorf, 13 aircraft of this type are to fly here from 2025.

+On the airfield it is a part of the major maneuver from June 12 to June 23, 2023, held under the leadership of the German Air Force Air Defender 23 it is the greatest exercise of air forces since NATO was announced.